 -

 Let's see how two of the most popular platforms handle their built-in CSAT tools.
-Both of them rely on you to build and manage these workflows by hand.
+Both of them offer robust systems for managing these workflows.

 |---|---|---|